edbzed/password-gen02/README.md

 ## Usage

 Simply input the desired length for your password and click the "Generate" button.
 The application will display a randomly generated password, which you can then copy to the clipboard by clicking the "Copy to Clipboard" button.

-## Contributing

-Contributions to the Remix Password Generator are welcome!
-Please feel free to submit pull requests, report bugs, or suggest features.

 ## License